Zayden16/m133-arbeitsauftrag-ym-dp/README.md

 ## :flight_departure: Setup
 To run this project, clone the repository & install deno from [here](https://deno.land/manual/getting_started/installation)

+Run the Deno server from the Root Folder with this following command:

 ```
 deno run --allow-net --allow-read ./backend/backend.js
 ```